solo-io/smerf/README.md

 ### Istio

-Port-forward the waypoint (Envoy) admin endpoint to review configuration, stats, etc. This is useful to confirm traffic from the load generators is going through waypoints.
+Port-forward the waypoint (Envoy) admin endpoint to review configuration, stats, etc. This is useful to confirm traffic from the load generators is going through waypoints:

 ```bash
 kubectl port-forward deploy/waypoint 15000:15000 -n <namespace>
 ```

-Port-forward the ztunnel admin endpoint to review configuration, stats, etc.
+Port-forward the ztunnel admin endpoint to review configuration, stats, etc:

 ```bash
 kubectl port-forward -n istio-system ds/ztunnel 15020:15020